CLIMATE

 Spring frosts and/or high humidity on some sites provide the greatest viticultural challenges.

 In general, there is widespread variation in site attributes, such as vineyard slope and aspect, soil type, and meso-climate.
 Simply inferring that the State's southern vineyards are the industry's coolest and receive the most rainfall seldom rings true.
-Indeed, many of those located in the Coal River Valley outside Hobart figure among Tasmania's warmest and driest sites.
+Indeed, many of those located in the Coal River Valley outside Hobart figure among Tasmania's warmest, sunniest and driest sites.

 The Australian Government's Bureau of Meteorology allows access to climate and weather data.